DankBlissey/Invaders-From-Outer-Space/README.md

 esc = quit

 ## State of project:
-Currently the emulator is running with basic colour, in 3:4 aspect ratio as per the cabinet CRT screen.
-It does not currently have audio capabilities.
+Currently, the emulator is running well, in a dynamically resizable window with a background and colour overlay.
+It is, however, missing audio implementation.
 ### Things to add:
-- Visual effects: better colour overlays, crt scanlines, etc
+- Visual effects: CRT scanlines, glow effect, etc
 - Audio

 Enjoy!